 Give It Away – You Can’t Take Anything With You

 My sister had lived her whole life travelling light.
+Our father had been part of the post-colonial administration and we lived a nomadic life as he was posted to different districts for work.
 She gave her belongings away at the drop of a hat.
 This included material things as well as knowledge, love and laughter.
 As someone who took pride in looking after my possessions, she would always remind me, “Chienge, you can’t take anything with you when it’s time to check out.
 Don’t hold on to things.”
-I received (and still do) messages from people in different countries who shared how she had given them gifts, their first opportunity, taught them something they needed to succeed in life or at work without asking for anything in return, ideas she had shared, children she was a god-mother to, men and women she had helped privately when they were going through tough times, charity work she had done away from the public eye.
+I received (and still do) messages from people in different countries who shared how she had given them gifts, their first job opportunity, taught them something they needed to succeed in life or at work without asking for anything in return, ideas she had shared, children she was a god-mother to, men and women she had helped privately when they were going through tough times, charity work she had done away from the public eye.
 It was testament to the adage, “It’s not what you have but what you do with what you have.”

 Those Who Love You Will Always Love You and Those Who Don’t Will Never Matter